PatrickLouys/no-framework-tutorial/README.md

 So my goal with this is to provide an easy resource that people can be pointed to.
 In most cases a framework does not make sense and writing an application from scratch with the help of some third party packages is much, much easier than some people think.

+**This tutorial was written with at least PHP 5.5 in mind.** If you are using a lower version, please upgrade it before you start.
+I recommend that you use the [current stable version](http://php.net/downloads.php).

 So let's get started right away with the [first part](01-front-controller.md).

 ### Parts